SymfonyCasts/netgen-layouts/sfcasts/block-views.md

 thing about these are the `match` part.

 When you define a "block view", it's pretty common to define the template that should be used when *two* things match.
-Search for "list/grid": this is a great example.
+Search for "list\grid": this is a great example.
 This has *two* `match` items: `block\definition` is set to `list` because, *technically* the "Block type" for both the List and Grid blocks is called `list`.
 The second match condition is `block\view_type` set to `grid`.